Golden Gate Park: History

 The Conservatory of Flowers opened in 1879 and stands today as the oldest building in Golden Gate Park.
 The Conservatory of Flowers is one of the largest conservatories in the US, as well as one of few large Victorian greenhouses in the United States.
 Built of traditional wood and glass panes, the Conservatory stands at 12,000 square feet and houses 1,700 species of tropical, rare and aquatic plants.
-Though it wasn't originally constructed, William Hammond Hall included the idea of a conservatory in his original concept for the design of the park.
+Though it was not originally constructed, William Hammond Hall included the idea of a conservatory in his original concept for the design of the park.
 The idea was later realized with the help of twenty-seven of the wealthiest business owners in San Francisco.

 In 1883, a boiler exploded and the main dome caught fire.
 A restoration was undertaken by Southern Pacific magnate Charles Crocker.
 It survived the earthquake of 1906, only to suffer another fire in 1918.
 In 1933 it was declared unsound and closed to the public, only to be reopened in 1946.
-In 1995, after a severe storm with 100 mph winds damaged the structure, shattering 40% of the glass, the conservatory had to be closed again.
-It was cautiously dissected for repairs and finally reopened in September 2003.
+In 1995, after a severe storm with 100 mph winds damaged the structure, shattering 40% of the glass, the conservatory was closed again.
+It was cautiously dissected for repairs and reopened in September 2003.